Housing selection, job descriptions and applications — download and print.

 Damage charges are used to assist in repairing or replacing damaged items.
 The charges also serve as a deterrent to unattributable common-area damage.
 Charges for common area damage will be posted for the appropriate areas and then placed on the student’s account with the Office of the Bursar.
 These charges reflect the time, materials and administrative expense required to repair damage.
 Such charges, because they are not fines, are not appealable.

 The possession and consumption of alcoholic beverages in university residence halls is not permitted by anyone who is not of legal drinking age, 21.
-Underage people in the presence of alcohol may also be found in violation of the university’s policy regarding alcohol.
+Underage people in the presence of alcohol may also be found in violation of the university’s policy regarding complicity.
 No beer, wine or liquor signs or other such advertising may be displayed in student room or apartment windows.
 Beer, wine or liquor container collections and shot glasses are also prohibited.

 Legal-age residents are permitted to possess and responsibly consume alcoholic beverages in their rooms or in the room of another legal-age resident as long as the doors to the rooms remain closed.
 Legal-age residents may be held responsible for irresponsible drinking.
 Guests who are of legal age also may responsibly consume alcoholic beverages in room(s) of legal-age residents.
 Residents may not make alcohol available to anyone who is not of legal age, and no guest may provide or bring alcohol into any residence hall.
 When a resident of legal drinking age is living with a resident who is under 21 years old, no alcohol will be permitted in the room.
 In addition, kegs of beer and alcohol punch are not allowed in the residence halls.

 If students are suspected of a policy violation, hall staff may request proof of identification to verify age and/or search bags or coolers.
 Students are not immune to arrest or civil prosecution for underage drinking in a residence hall.
-See pages 32 and 55 for additional policies about alcohol.

 In addition to being illegal, gambling is considered detrimental to the environment in the residence halls and is not permitted.
 Wisconsin statutes expressly forbid gambling in any form.
 Students who violate this law subject themselves to possible disciplinary action.